Updated: March 7, 2026

 - Take distributions

-The Employee Pension Stability Account
+Section 5: The Employee Pension Stability Account

-New in 2020, the Employee Pension Stability Account, or EPSA, is a portion of your salary used to help pay for your pension benefits.
+Established in 2020, the Employee Pension Stability Account, or EPSA, is a portion of your salary used to help pay for your pension benefits.
 It’s based on your salary, and many may find they’re not paying anything into the EPSA at all.

-Oregon Savings Growth Plan (OSGP)
+Additional saving option: Oregon Savings Growth Plan (OSGP)

-The Oregon Savings Growth Plan is an additional way to save for retirement and is not part of the IAP or Pension.
+The Oregon Savings Growth Plan is an additional way to save for retirement and is not part of the IAP or pension.
 This is a separate 457 supplement plan that you can opt in to and save even more for retirement.
 To learn more about the OSGP, click here.

 Plan Your Retirement with Clarity